caimichael/Romer_Research/README.md

 This repository contains part of my research for the Stern Urbanization Project under the supervision of Professor Paul Romer.
+(Further notes to be posted about the Apache build and Amazon CLI tools)

 Execute these commands on a clean instance (assuming Ubuntu 14.04):